MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 ## Confidentiality governance

 Effective governance is crucial for maintaining security and compliance in enterprise cloud environments.
 Governance includes the policies, procedures, and controls that ensure data is managed securely and in accordance with regulatory requirements.
 It provides a framework for decision-making, accountability, and continuous improvement, which is essential for protecting sensitive information and maintaining trust.
 This framework is crucial for upholding the principle of confidentiality from the CIA Triad.
-It ensures that sensitive data is accessible only to authorized users and processes.
+It helps you ensure that sensitive data is accessible only to authorized users and processes.

 - **Technical policies:** These policies include access control policies, data encryption policies, and data masking or tokenization policies.
 The goal of these policies is to create a secure environment by maintaining data confidentiality through stringent access controls and robust encryption methods.